bauplan

 Returns:

-This operation will attempt to create a table based of schemas of N parquet files found by a given search uri.
-A YAML file containing the schema and plan is returns and if there are no conflicts, it is automatically applied.
+This operation will attempt to create a table based on schemas of N parquet files found by a given search uri.
+A YAML file containing the schema and plan is returned and if there are no conflicts, it is automatically applied.

 import bauplan